DIPA2410/DIPA2410/README.md

-- 👋 Hi, I’m DIPA ROY
+- 👋 Hi, I’m DIPA ROY!
-- 👀 I’m interested in APPLICATION DEVELOPMENT
+- 👀 I’m interested in Application Development.
-- 🌱 I’m currently learning FLUTTER
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on AN APPLICATION
+- 💞️ I’m looking to collaborate on a sophisticated application.
-- 📫 How to reach me DIPAROY2410@GMAIL.COM
+- 📫 How to reach me diparoy2410@gmail.com

 <!---
 DIPA2410/DIPA2410 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.